Assumptions Of The Kinetic Molecular Theory Of Gases

 1. Gases are composed of a large number of particles (atoms or molecules) that are in constant, random motion.

 Imagine a swarm of bees buzzing around a hive.
 Each bee moves independently and randomly, constantly changing direction and speed.
-Similarly, gas particles are in ceaseless, chaotic motion, moving in straight lines until they collide with another particle or the walls of their container.
+Plus, similarly, gas particles are in ceaseless, chaotic motion, moving in straight lines until they collide with another particle or the walls of their container.
 This constant motion is a direct consequence of the particles' kinetic energy – the energy of motion.
 The higher the temperature of the gas, the greater the average kinetic energy of the particles, and the faster they move.
 This explains why heating a gas increases its pressure, as the faster-moving particles collide more frequently and forcefully with the container walls.

 2. The volume of individual gas particles is negligible compared to the volume of the container.